robfletcher/grails-gson/readme.md

 The plugin supports a few configurable options.
 Where equivalent configuration applies to the standard Grails _JSON_ converter then the same configuration can be used for the _GSON_ converter.

+* **grails.converters.gson.serializeProxies** if set to `true` then any Hibernate proxies are traversed when serializing entities to JSON.
+Defaults to `true`.
+If set to `false` any _n-to-one_ proxies are serialized as just their identifier and any _n-to-many_ proxies are omitted altogether.

 * **grails.converters.gson.resolveProxies** if set to `true` then any Hibernate proxies are initialized when serializing entities to JSON.
 Defaults to `true`.
-If set to `false` any _n-to-one_ proxies are serialized as just their identifier and any _n-to-many_ proxies are omitted altogether.
+If set to `false` only proxies that are already initialized get serialized to JSON.
+This flag has no effect if `grails.converters.gson.serializeProxies` is set to `false` as proxies will not be traversed anyway.

 * **grails.converters.gson.pretty.print** if set to `true` then serialization will output pretty-printed JSON.
 Defaults to `grails.converters.default.pretty.print` or `false`.
 See [GsonBuilder.setPrettyPrinting][22].